The Peculiar Climate of Ballarat

 SOUTH AMERICA

-Except for the bottom tip of South America, the rest of the southern hemisphere around our latitude is ocean.
-TemucoConcepcion, and Talca, in central to southern Chile, are the most like us in this part of the world.
+The rest of the southern hemisphere at our latitude is ocean, with one exception: the bottom tip of South America.
+Here, Temuco, Concepcion, and Talca, in central to southern Chile, are the most like us, albeit with heavier winter rains.
 Strikingly similar in temperature range with an identical average temperature, Temuco sits between the Pacific Ocean and the Andes at a similar latitude and altitude to Ballarat.
 Buddleja globosa is native to this part of the world, as well as Araucaria araucana, a.k.a. the Monkey Puzzle tree.
 Several alstroemeria species are also native to Chile, as well as one of our favourite annuals – the orchid-like Schizanthus (angel wings).
 Slightly further south is the native homeland of Geum chiloense, a garden favourite in Ballarat.
 Like here, however, many of the naturalised and established plants in Temuco are introduced from Europe or elsewhere.
 Temuco experiences very wet winters, and, like Ballarat, summer is the drier season.

 NORTH AMERICA

 The oceans have a cooling effect on the globe, and because there is less ocean and more land in the northern hemisphere it is on the whole hotter than the southern.
 This means that similar climates to Ballarat are usually found at a higher latitude in the northern hemisphere.
+On the west coast of North America, San Francisco lies at the equivalent latitude to us.
+But to find an equivalent temperature we need to look further north, to the Pacific Northwest region, also known as Cascadia.

 EUROPE